-The positive side of teaching at a Thai university is, unlike many other English teaching jobs in Thailand, you only have to be at the university for the hours you teach and with teaching hours usually at 20 hours or less (some only teach 12 hours a week!) then a 30,000 baht average salary isn’t too bad.
+The positive side of teaching at a Thai university is, unlike many other English teaching jobs in Thailand, you only have to be at the university for the hours you teach and with teaching hours usually at 20 hours or less (some only teach 12 hours a week) then a 30,000 baht average salary isn’t too bad.

-Depending on the university, average teaching salaries can be as low as 30,000 baht a month and as high as 60,000 baht, but most pay on the low end.
+Depending on the university, average teaching salaries can be as low as 30,000 baht a month and as high as 65,000 baht, but most pay on the low end.

-That is actually low for a full-time corporate job in Bangkok, where the average salary is 70-85,000 baht a month, but full-time corporate jobs are few and far between and, as the company I worked for decided to hire their English teachers through an agency, that meant my salary was less, due to the agency taking a cut.
+That is actually low for a full-time corporate job in Bangkok, where the average salary is 70-85,000 baht a month, but full-time corporate jobs are few and far between.
+As the company I worked for decided to hire their English teachers through an agency, that meant my salary was less, due to the agency taking a cut.

 Benefits include teaching less than 20 hours a week and often having a lot of freedom to teach what you want, plus very little paperwork.
-Don’t forget too, you can take on a part-time job like I did to make some extra money, which gave me a salary well over 80,000 baht a month.
+Don’t forget too, you can take on a part-time job like I did to make some extra money, which gave me a salary well over 85,000 baht a month.

-Average Salaries at International Schools in Bangkok – An average salary at an international school in Bangkok is between 85,000 and 140,000 baht a month, plus, housing allowance of anything from 10,000 baht to 30,000 baht a month.
+Average Salaries at International Schools in Bangkok – An average salary at an international school in Bangkok is between 85,000 and 150,000 baht a month, plus, housing allowance of anything from 10,000 baht to 35,000 baht a month.

 How much money does a western teacher need to make in Bangkok?